Civilian Observer Program

-Ride Along Rules and Regulations
+Ride Along Rules & Regulations

-All Observers shall abide by the following rules and regulations (a copy will be attached to all applications).
+All observers shall abide by the following rules and regulations (a copy will be attached to all applications).

 - No Firearms: No firearms or weapons of any kind may be carried by an observer.
-An Arizona Post Certified Peace officer who is currently employed by another law enforcement agency may carry their standard service sidearm.
+An Arizona POST Certified Peace Officer who is currently employed by another law enforcement agency may carry their standard service sidearm.

-- Terminating the Ride: The ride may be terminated at the discretion of the officer of supervisor for any reason.
+- Terminating the Ride: The ride may be terminated at the discretion of the officer or supervisor for any reason.
 Observers may request that the ride be terminated and the officer will comply as soon as practical under the circumstances.

 - No Involvement in Enforcement: Observers shall not become involved in any law enforcement situation unless they are directed to do so by the officer.
 Observers will comply with the officer’s instructions at all times to ensure the safety of the observer, the officer and others.

 - Proper Attire: Observers shall be neat, well-groomed and properly attired during the observation ride.
-All Observers shall wear sports shirts or blouses with collars, and appropriate pants or trousers.
+All observers shall wear sports shirts or blouses with collars, and appropriate pants or trousers.
 Denim jeans may be worn if they are clean and without holes, tears or patches.
-The officer with whom the Observer is riding may refuse to allow an Observer to ride if the officer determines that the Observer is inappropriately dressed.
+The officer with whom the observer is riding may refuse to allow an observer to ride if the officer determines that the observer is inappropriately dressed.

-- Proper Conduct: If the officer with whom the Observer is riding determines that the Observer is impaired due to the consumption of alcohol or other substances, the officer may refuse to permit the Observer to participate in the program.
+- Proper Conduct: If the officer with whom the observer is riding determines that the observer is impaired due to the consumption of alcohol or other substances, the officer may refuse to permit the observer to participate in the program.

-- Confidentiality: All information, either visual, oral or written, obtained by the Observer as a result of his/her participation in the program is confidential.
+- Confidentiality: All information, either visual, oral or written, obtained by the observer as a result of his/her participation in the program is confidential.
 Observers will not disseminate, disclose, broadcast or publish such information.
 Breach of such confidentiality may result in criminal or civil sanctions.